briansimiyuj/doctor-appointment-app/README.md

           3. Set current time and end time to today + i days
           4. Set end time hours to 21:00
           5. For today (i=0): if current hour < 8, set to 8:00; else calculate next 30-min slot
-          6. For other days: set start time to 8:00
+          6. For other days:/ set start time to 8:00
           7. Create time slots array and populate with 30-minute intervals until end time